Unicorn Startups by Industry and Lessons from the $1B+ ClubBusiness Advice & Research

 Lessons from Unicorn Business Leaders

 Unicorns have either disrupted existing markets or created entirely new markets, thanks to technological innovation and clever market strategies.
 But unicorns weren’t always part of the herd.
 After all, every unicorn started as an idea, maybe even in some visionary’s garage — some teams had little experience, business development, and management skills.
-Regardless of the individual story, all unicorns faced the same challenges typical for any startup company, and studying the way they’ve dealt with these problems can teach us some very important lessons, especially in the early stages.
+Regardless of the individual story, all unicorns faced the same challenges typical for any startup company, and studying the way they’ve dealt with these problems can teach us important lessons, especially in the early stages.

 Below are eight lessons learned from eight startup companies that have a combined worth of approximately $144 billion.
 Read on to uncover valuable business lessons you can apply to your own venture and help you channel your inner unicorn.